Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Results

-Although $\chi^2_\mathrm{ini,least}\ll\chi^2_\mathrm{ini,most}$, we can see from Figure \ref{fig:comparison_least_intermediate_most_extreme} that this does not guarantee faster convergence of the ``least extreme'' case compared to the ``most extreme'' one.
+Although $\chi^2_{0,\mathrm{least}}\ll\chi^2_{0,\mathrm{most}}$, we can see from Fig.~\ref{fig:comparison_least_intermediate_most_extreme} that this does not guarantee faster convergence of the ``least extreme'' case compared to the ``most extreme'' one.
 The threshold of $\chi^2\leq0.1$ is achieved nearly at 20 PCs for each extreme scenario.
-This result suggests that $\chi^2_\mathrm{ini}$ serves only to set a higher bias, not to guarantee a faster drop in $\chi^2$ when more PCs are included.
+This result suggests that $\chi^2_0$ serves only to set a higher bias, not to guarantee a faster drop in $\chi^2$ when more PCs are included.
 This makes sense: any $\mathbf{n}$ shares the same space spanned by the PC modes, which are ordered by the amount of variance they explain in the realizations, from highest to lowest.
-If a given $\mathbf{n}(z)$ is the ``least extreme'', $\mathcal{O}(\chi_i^2)\leq1$, then we have to add higher order PCs to see significant drop in the $\chi^2$.
-If $\mathbf{n}(z)$ is the ``most extreme'' scenario, $\mathcal{O}(\chi_i^2)\geq 10^3$, then just adding the first PCs causes a faster drop in $\chi^2$.
+If a given $\mathbf{n}(z)$ is the ``least extreme'', $\mathcal{O}(\chi_0^2)\leq1$, then we have to add higher order PCs to see significant drop in the $\chi^2$.
+If $\mathbf{n}(z)$ is the ``most extreme'' scenario, $\mathcal{O}(\chi_0^2)\geq 10^3$, then just adding the first PCs causes a faster drop in $\chi^2$.
 Once the most relevant modes are included, $\chi^2$ starts converging slowly towards zero because the highest modes do not add significant information.
-In Figure \ref{fig:comparison_least_intermediate_most_extreme}, from 0-10 PCs, the ``least extreme'' drops from $\chi_i^2=5$, to $\chi^2=1.6$, while the ``most extreme'' drops three orders of magnitudes, from $\chi_i^2=1004$ to $\chi^2=2.5$.
+In Fig.~\ref{fig:comparison_least_intermediate_most_extreme}, from 0-10 PCs, the ``least extreme'' drops from $\chi_0^2=5$, to $\chi^2=1.6$, while the ``most extreme'' drops three orders of magnitudes, from $\chi_0^2=1004$ to $\chi^2=2.5$.
+The saturation of information beyond 20 PCs is illustrated in the violin plot of Fig.~\ref{fig:violinplot}.
+For clarity, each row shows the distribution of $\mathbf{n}(z)$ for every third tomographic bin.
+The black contours represent the full set of one million $\mathbf{n}(z)$ realizations for the Roman W1-D1 scenario.
+The shaded blue region shows the reconstruction using the first 20 PCs (out of 414 in total), while adding more PCs does not lead to any visible improvement, as illustrated by the red contours.

 We note, however, that we are comparing only three realizations within a landscape of one million.
 Moreover, because the full likelihood in Equation \eqref{eq:likelihood} is a nonlinear function of the redshift distribution computed numerically with \texttt{CoCoA}, we refrain from generalizing the decay of the full $\chi^2$ evaluations as a function of the number of PC modes; in fact, $\chi^2$ can occasionally rise before decreasing again.
 Although many factors can affect the overall trend-such as the simulated redshift distributions, the construction of the fiducial cosmic shear data vector, the scale cuts, and the data covariance matrix-it is notable that the weighted PCA in the full $\chi^2$ evaluations tends to approach the linearized approximation discussed by \cite{pca_method}, underscoring the consistency of our implementation in \texttt{CoCoA}.